Đorđe Jovanović (writer): Pre-surrealist activities

 In 1926, Jovanović and Kostić, alongside Filip Vasić and Božidar Z. Marković, published the magazine Stišavanja (Becalmings).
 The magazine was inspired by the writings of Robert Desnos, and included a translation of his poetry.
 It also featured Jovanović's critical essays on Ljubomir Micić, Stanislav Vinaver, Aleksandar Vučo, Rade Drainac and others, as well as an innovative short story by Jovanović titled "A Castle neither in the Sky nor on Earth (Composed According to the Words of the Vagabond Njegovan)".
 Filip Vasić provided the illustrations for Stišavanja.
 The title of the magazine was a reference to Kostić and Jovanović's belief that after the cessation of avant-garde magazines Svedočanstva and Putevi, the movement had entered a phase of stagnation.

 Around this time, Jovanović was expelled from the First Belgrade Gymnasium for refusing to obey the dress code.
-He transferred to the Fourth Belgrade Gymnasium where he would meet Dušan Matić, one of his teachers at the time.
-According to Đorđe Kostić, it was during this time that Jovanović struggled with alcoholism, started abusing ether and developed a personal ethic of being "lifelike", eschewing nonconformism and adopting a hedonistic attitude.
+Jovanović transferred to the Fourth Belgrade Gymnasium in 1925, where he participated in the literary society "Jovan Skerlić".
+At his new school, Jovanović first met Dušan Matić, one of his teachers at the time.
+According to Đorđe Kostić, it was during this time that Jovanović struggled with alcoholism, started abusing ether and developed a personal ethic of vitality (životnost), eschewing nonconformism and adopting a hedonistic attitude.
 Because of all this, the two drifted apart for a short while.
 They reconnected in the autumn of 1927, when Jovanović introduced his former classmate to Matić.
 Soon after, Jovanović enrolled at the University of Belgrade to study philosophy.
 In 1928, Jovanović introduced Matić to Oskar Davičo, who took an instant liking to him after discussing their shared disdain for mainstream poets like Jovan Dučić and Milan Rakić, as well as the literary critic Bogdan Popović.

 Between 1928 and 1929, Jovanović and Kostić, together with Davičo, published three issues of the literary magazine Tragovi (Traces).
 The magazine was intentionally limited to an exceptionally small circulation, namely only eight copies of each issue were printed.
-The readers were mostly known in advance and belonged to the Surrealist group, to whom Tragovi would serve as a short anthology presenting the styles of the three collaborators.
-The trio would go on to produce three issues of the magazine in which they implemented elements of Surrealist automatism.
-Jovanović's poems were less inspired by Surrealism, and displayed an attitude of anarchic individualism and revolt.
-During his work on Tragovi, he was enamored with the Bonnot Gang and frequently discussed the idea that each excess could represent an affirmation of freedom.
-In his op-ed Marginalije (Marginalia) in Letopis Matice Srpske, Marko Ristić praised the magazine for its innovation and aesthetic appeal.
+The readers were mostly known in advance and belonged to the surrealist group, to whom Tragovi would serve as a short anthology presenting the styles of the three collaborators.
+The trio would go on to produce three issues of the magazine in which they implemented elements of surrealist automatism.
+Jovanović's poems were less inspired by surrealism, and displayed an attitude of anarchic individualism and revolt.
+While working on Tragovi, Jovanović spoke admiringly of Jules Bonnot and regarded every excess as a symbol of the liberation of the human personality from the constraints imposed upon it.
+In his op-ed "Marginalije" (Marginalia) in Letopis Matice Srpske, Marko Ristić praised the magazine for its innovation and aesthetic appeal.
 However, he also critiqued the group for somewhat rigidly adhering to the principle of "art for art's sake," cautioning that this approach could lead to potential misunderstandings, especially with poems lacking contextual explanation.
 Jovanović was dissatisfied with his critique, which he expressed to Ristić in a disheartened letter.

-During 1928, Jovanović was briefly married to a girl in Skopje, in accordance with the wishes of his father.
-The couple had a baby girl, and agreed to a divorce almost instantly.